 What Is An API?

-An API -- Application Programming Interface -- at its most basic level, allows your product or service to talk to other products or services.
-In this way, an API allows you to open up data and functionality to other developers, to other businesses or even between departments and locations within your company.
-It is increasingly the way in which companies exchange data, services and complex resources, both internally, externally with partners, and openly with the public.
+An API, or Application Programming Interface, at its most fundamental level, is how software applications to talk to each other using the Internet.
+An API allows you to open up data and other digital resources, to public developers, businesses, or even between departments and locations within a company.
+APIs are increasingly the way in which companies exchange data, services and complex resources, both internally, externally with partners, and openly with the public.

 What Are APIs Used For?